-One room parent will be designated for each class by the school administration.
+A room parent will be designated for each class by the school administration.
 Room parents should demonstrate a strong connection and loyalty to the school.
-General areas of responsibility include special event planning, recruiting and coordinating classroom volunteers.
+General areas of responsibility include special event planning, recruiting and coordinating classroom volunteers, and communicating important messages from the teacher and/or the school administration with their class parents.